All Products

 LATERAL VIEW EXPLODE(type_array)type_ar AS type_val;

-Dynamic partitioning
+Dynamic partition

-create table total_revenues (revenue bigint) partitioned by (region string);
+CREATE TABLE total_revenues (revenue bigint) partitioned BY (region string);

-from sale_detail;
+FROM sale_detail;

 No.